Armagh, Northern Ireland

 The writing programs at ieiMedia are taught by master teachers and writers who bring their professional expertise as guides to emerging writers.
 Professional and post-graduate learners benefit from moderated small group experiences and one-on-one coaching that allows for individualized plans of study or work.
 The Armagh Project is an ideal place to begin work on a new creative endeavor as well as a robust writing environment in which to develop a work-in-progress.

 Frequent and ample bus service will take you to Belfast in just over an hour and to Dublin in just over two hours – opening access to more of Ireland or to other areas of Great Britain or Europe through the international airports of both cities.
-The Armagh Project includes two three-day weekends of free time for students to travel on their own.
+The Armagh Program includes one three-day weekend of free time for students to travel on their own as well as trips to Belfast and Dublin with the group.
 Easy day trips from Armagh include journeying to the primal and compelling Giant’s Causeway in the far north, touring the famously tranquil and idyllic scenery of County Londonderry, or visiting the marble arch caves in Femanagh, Northern Ireland’s Lake District.
 If you are craving the metropolitan both Dublin and Belfast have become international cities full of much of the same abundant shopping, cultural events and night life you are likely to find in New York, London or Rome.

 This course is particularly suited to those students interested in creative writing, communication, playwriting, theatre studies, Irish cultural studies, literature, poetry, and storytelling.
 Enrollment is open to students from any major provided they have a strong writing background.
 Course instructors use writing samples and other diagnostics to make decisions about acceptance into the program or placement within program groups.

-Terri Ciofalo (Program Director) is a professional theatre artist and experienced Production Manager teaching graduate and undergraduate theatre at the University of Illinois Urbana- Champaign.
+Terri Ciofalo is a professional theatre artist and experienced Production Manager teaching graduate and undergraduate theatre at the University of Illinois Urbana-Champaign.
 She earned her MFA from the Yale School of Drama and has toured theatrically both in the United States and overseas.

 Doug Cumming, Ph.D.
 (Reporting) is an associate professor of journalism at Washington & Lee University with 26 years experience at metro newspapers and magazines.
 Since getting a Ph.D. at UNC-Chapel Hill in mass communications, he has taught multimedia reporting and feature writing at Loyola University-New Orleans and at W&L in Virginia.
 Earlier, he worked at the newspapers in Raleigh, Providence and Atlanta; was editor of the Sunday Magazine in Providence; and helped launch Southpoint monthly magazine in Atlanta.
 He won a George Polk Award and was a Nieman Fellow at Harvard.

-Kimberley Lynne (Resident Playwright and Program Director – Playwriting) A published author and playwright, Kimberley has had over 30 works staged and presented in professional, community, and university theatres.
+Kimberley Lynne (Resident Playwright) A published author and playwright, Kimberley has had over 30 works staged and presented in professional, community, and university theatres.
 A staff and faculty of member of the University of Baltimore, she has worked in theater as an actor, director, scenic designer and producer.
 Her professional affiliations include Actors’ Equity and the Dramatist Guild.

-Joan Weber (Teacher – Interdisciplinary Studies) is an independent teaching artist, writer and program director in acting, improvisation and playwriting in the Baltimore-Washington region.
-Joan has taught all ages from preschool through graduate school, most currently with Towson University.
+Joan Weber (Playwriting and Creative Writing Teacher, Researcher) is an independent teaching artist, writer and program director in acting, improvisation and playwriting in the Baltimore-Washington region.
+Joan has taught all ages from pre-school through graduate school, most currently with Towson University.
 She is a regular contributor to the Teaching Artist Journal, discussing policy and practice of theatre in education as well as her specialty in arts integration.

 Students and faculty will be housed at the Armagh City International Youth Hostel.
 Kitchen facilities and some communal meals are provided.

-The cost is $3,995 plus airfare.
+The cost is $4,995 plus airfare.
 The price includes housing and some special meals, instruction, basic travel insurance, welcome and goodbye dinners and special programs, activities and cultural events.
 Transfer from and to the airport in Dublin is also provided.
-Students may have to pay their home institution if they choose to seek credit for this course.
+Students may have to pay their home institution if they chose to seek credit for this course through their own school

 Students studying abroad for the summer term have limited financial aid options.
 Check with your school’s financial aid office to find out if assistance is available.
 More information on financial aid is available here.